sophistec-solutions/.github/profile/README.md

 We combine strategic thinking with hands-on execution.
 Every project starts from a real problem, moves through clear product thinking and design, and ends with a solution that can create practical value.

-- **Impact first** — build for meaningful, measurable outcomes.
+- **Impact first**: build for meaningful, measurable outcomes.
-- **Human by design** — technology should feel useful and accessible.
+- **Human by design**: technology should feel useful and accessible.
-- **Ownership in the details** — care deeply about quality, clarity, and follow-through.
+- **Ownership in the details**: care deeply about quality, clarity, and follow-through.
-- **Built to evolve** — launch quickly, learn continuously, and improve deliberately.
+- **Built to evolve**: launch quickly, learn continuously, and improve deliberately.
-- **Stronger together** — create with clients, partners, developers, creators, and communities.
+- **Stronger together**: create with clients, partners, developers, creators, and communities.

 ## Connect with Us